PeopleForBikes/PeopleForBikes.github.io/content/project-standards.md

   preserved.
 It can be useful to provide an example of how to do so.

-If you feel that [CC-BY-4.0] is really the wrong license for substantial GitHub open source non-software content, let's talk: XXX.
+If you feel that [CC-BY-4.0] is really the wrong license for substantial GitHub open source non-software content, let's talk with [the team].

 ### Non-substantial works